-Figure 31.
+Figure 21.
 Lock Time for 250 MHz Jump from 4150 MHz to 4400 MHz, Loop Bandwidth = 20 kHz

-CIRCUIT DESCRIPTION REFERENCE INPUT
+CIRCUIT DESCRIPTION REFERENCE INPUT SECTION

-Figure 32 shows the reference input stage.
+Figure 22 shows the reference input stage.
 The reference input can accept both single-ended and differential signals.
-Use the reference mode bit (Register 4, DB9) to select the signal.
+Use the reference mode bit (Register 4, Bit DB9) to select the signal.
 To use a differential signal on the reference input, program this bit high.
-In this case, SW1 and SW2 are open, SW3 and SW4 are closed, and the current source that drives the differential pair of transistors switches on (see Figure 32).
-The differential signal is buffered, and it is provided to an emitter coupled logic (ECL) to CMOS converter.
-When a single-ended signal is used as the reference, connect the reference signal to REF{IN}A and program Bit DB9 in Register 4 to 0.
-In this case, SW1 and SW2 are closed, SW3 and SW4 are open, and the current source that drives the differential pair of transistors switches off.
-Single-ended mode results in lower integer boundary spurs.
+In this case, SW1 and SW2 are open, SW3 and SW4 are closed, and the current source that drives the differential pair of transistors switches on.
+The differential signal is buffered and it is provided to an emitter coupled logic (ECL) to CMOS converter.
+When a single-ended signal is used as the reference, program Bit DB9 in Register 4 to 0.
+Connect the single-ended reference signal to REF{IN}A. In this case, SW1 and SW2 are closed, SW3 and SW4 are open, and the current source that drives the differential pair of transistors switches off.

-Figure 32.
+Figure 22.
 Reference Input Stage